Trinity (Past, Present and Future)

-Trinity (Past, Present and Future) is the third studio album by Slum Village, released on August 13, 2002.
-The album was mainly produced by Jay Dee.
-Additional production was from Hi-Tek, Waajeed, Scott Storch, Karriem Riggins, T3, Black Milk, Young R.J., and Shelton "Ess" Rivers.
+Trinity (Past, Present and Future) is the third studio album by American hip hop group Slum Village.
+It was released on August 13, 2002, via Capitol Records.
+The recording sessions took place at RJ Rice Studios in Farmington Hills, Studio A in Dearborn Heights, and The Studio in Philadelphia.
+The album was produced by T3, Waajeed, J Dilla, Karriem Riggins, Young RJ, Black Milk, Ess Man, Hi-Tek, and Scott Storch.

+The album peaked at number 20 on the Billboard 200 and number 5 on the Top R&B/Hip-Hop Albums in the United States.
+Its lead single, Dwele-assisted "Tainted", made it to number 87 on the US Billboard Hot 100.

 Overview

 Trinity marked the group's first shift away from its original lineup, due to J Dilla's departure following Fantastic, Vol. 2, to pursue a solo career.
 Longtime affiliate Elzhi, joined the remaining members; a move which was initially disapproved by hardcore fans, but with time has been accepted, and even praised.

 Another major change was Slum Village's new recording home, Capitol Records, which would subsequently cause problems for the group.
 Although the first single "Tainted" was a respectable success, the album received poor promotion thereafter.

 With the production element of Fantastic, Vol. 2 receiving the most acclaim the last time around, filling Dilla's shoes was always going to be a hard task for even the most competent trackmaster, but the team assorted for Trinity (including Dilla himself) didn't stray too far from the feel of the previous album.
 The beats are, perhaps, less jazzy and subtle but even further left of field on tracks like the aptly titled "Insane", and the first of three Dilla contributions, "One".
 The group's chemistry, while not as freeflowing and snappy as before, remained intact, and there seemed to be a more concentrated effort by each member to match each other's flows and subjects on the same songs.

 While on tour to support the album, Baatin began to experience health problems, which led to a diagnosis of schizophrenia.
 He was soon kicked out of the group while still in the hospital, which greatly upset him.
 The dispute was later resolved, and Baatin reunited with T3 and Elzhi in 2008, before dying of a suspected drug overdose in 2009.